-According to the Greenlanders’ Saga – which, with Erik the Red’s Saga, is our main literary source for the Viking discovery of America – Bjarni had returned home from a trip to Norway in 986 to find that his father had emigrated to Greenland with Erik the Red.
-Knowing nothing about Greenland, save that it was mountainous, treeless and had good pastures, Bjarni set off after his father and predictably soon got lost.
+According to the Greenlanders’ Saga – which, with Erik the Red’s Saga, is our main literary source for the Viking discovery of America – Bjarni had returned home from a trip to Norway in 986 to find that his father had emigrated to Greenland with Erik the Red, and decided to follow him.
+Bjarni’s full knowledge about Greenland was that it was mountainous, with good pastures very few trees, and that its general direction was west.
+He predictably got lost.

 After several days of bad weather and poor visibility, Bjarni found himself off the coast of a densely forested, hilly land.
-This was obviously not Greenland so, without even landing, Bjarni sailed north and, after two days, sighted a flat, forested land.
+This land did not appear to be Greenland and, without even landing, Bjarni sailed north.
+After two days, he sighted a flat, forested land.
 Once again he didn’t land.
 After sailing north-east for another three days, Bjarni encountered a rocky, mountainous, glaciated land which he thought too barren to be Greenland.
 Putting the land astern, Bjarni sailed east, arriving four days later at the Norse settlement in Greenland.

 According to Leif’s journal: “The country seemed to them so kind that no winter fodder would be needed for livestock: there was never any frost all winter and the grass hardly withered at all.”

 The winter days were much longer than they were in Greenland and “on the shortest day of the year, the sun was visible in the middle of the afternoon as well as at breakfast time”.
 Come the spring, Leif and his men cut a full load of timber – wood was always in short supply in Greenland – and set off home.